 Ms Zehner is an Artist in Residence at Dreyfoos School for the Arts and sat on the board of the Florida Dance Association.
 She continues to teach guest classes nationally when time permits.
 Ms Zehner is thrilled to see a dream realized in Florida School for Dance Education.

-Ms. Konrad graduated from the Alexander W. Dreyfoos High School of Performing Arts, and then earned a bachelor of fine arts degree in performing arts from the University of the Arts in Philadelphia.
-As a faculty member at Koresh Dance Company (Philadelphia), Ms. Konrad helped create an early-dance-education curriculum, which has been featured in Dance Magazine.
-Ms. Konrad’s choreography has been presented nationally in such venues such as the Spoleto Festival in South Carolina, The School of Colorado Ballet, The Harid Conservatory, Florida Dance Festival, Miami Dade Cultural Center, Florida Atlantic University, The Kravis Center, Next Generation Ballet and has collaborated with artistic organizations such as Palm Beach Symphony and Palm Beach Pops.
+Ms. Konrad graduated from the Alexander W. Dreyfoos High School of Performing Arts, and then earned a bachelor of fine arts degree in performing arts from the University of the Arts.
+As a faculty member at Koresh Dance Company, Ms. Konrad helped create an early-dance-education curriculum, which has been featured in Dance Magazine.
+Ms. Konrad’s choreography has been presented nationally in venues such as the Spoleto Festival in South Carolina, The School of Colorado Ballet, The Harid Conservatory, Florida Dance Festival, Miami Dade Cultural Center, Florida Atlantic University, The Kravis Center, Next Generation Ballet and has collaborated with artistic organizations such as Palm Beach Symphony and Palm Beach Pops.
 Her work has been picked up by choreographic workshops in NYC such as The STEPS Beyond Foundation at STEPS on Broadway and Uptown Rising Series at The Bridge.
-Her piece “Portraits” was chosen to perform in the 2018 Come Together Festival and “Is Anybody Out There?” in the 2019 festival hosted by Koresh Dance Company in Philadelphia, Pennsylvania.
-She is excited to begin her second season working with Opera Tampa (Les Pêcheurs de Perles, Aida).
-This fall she will re-stage her work “Dear Charlie” (an ode to Charlie Chaplin) on Pennsylvania Ballet 2.
+Her piece “Portraits” was chosen to perform in the 2018 Come Together Festival and “Is Anybody Out There?” in the 2019 festival hosted by Koresh Dance Company in Philadelphia.
+She has worked with Opera Tampa for 2 seasons (Les Pêcheurs de Perles, Aida).
+She has re-staged her work “Dear Charlie” (an ode to Charlie Chaplin) on Pennsylvania Ballet 2.

-She has been recognized by organization’s such as Young Arts and Youth America Grand Prix for “Outstanding Choreography”(2015, 2017).
-She has been a guest teacher for institutions such as The Colorado Ballet School, University of the Arts, Florida’s Young Dancers Workshop, The Art of Classical Ballet (dir.
+She has been recognized by Young Arts and Youth America Grand Prix for “Outstanding Choreography”(2015, 2017).
+She has been a guest teacher for The Colorado Ballet School, University of the Arts, Florida’s Young Dancers Workshop, The Art of Classical Ballet (dir.
 Magaly Suarez), Next Generation Ballet, St. Paul’s School, Florida Dance Festival and Youth America Grand Prix.
 She has worked at both The Harid Conservatory and A.W.
 Dreyfoos School of the Arts.
-Ms. Konrad served on the 2018 faculty at The International Ballet Competition in Jackson, Mississippi and she is excited to join the YAGP organization for a second season as a judge and Master Teacher.
+Ms. Konrad served on the 2018 faculty at The International Ballet Competition in Jackson, Mississippi and joined the YAGP organization for a second season as a judge and Master Teacher.
 She is currently resident choreographer with The Next Generation Ballet (Dir.
 Philip Neal) and director of the Contemporary Program at her home, Florida School for Dance Education.

 Leslie Justi was a scholarship student at Joffrey & Hartford Ballet and also trained with Boston, Palm Beach and South Florida Ballet Academy.
-Leslie began her professional career with Hartford Ballet, then on to Memphis Ballet and Bay Ballet Theater.
+Leslie began her professional career with Hartford Ballet.
+She then went on to dance with Memphis Ballet followed by Bay Ballet Theater.
 In 1997, Leslie joined Colorado Ballet, where she performed soloist roles in classical and contemporary ballets.
-She was the principal teacher for Denver Academy of Ballet and been on the faculty of Colorado Ballet Academy.
+She was the principal teacher for Denver Academy of Ballet and has been on the faculty of Colorado Ballet Academy.

 Mr Opdenaker is a graduate from the University of the Arts.
 During his 22-year dancing career, he worked as a principal dancer for ballet companies such as Pennsylvania Ballet, Kansas City Ballet and Ballet Florida.
 During the years spent in these companies, he worked with some of the world’s greatest choreographers working in the field of dance.
 At Ballet Florida he was instrumental in the development, creativity and educational components of STEP Ahead, Ballet Florida’s choreographic workshop.
 Serving as the Director, he propelled the program into the eyes of the National Endowment for the Arts, which awarded the Access to Artistic Excellence, twice and was declared a “Jewel of the Palm Beaches” in 2004.
 Jerry had the incredible privilege to participate in the Ballet builders 2003, New York City Ballet’s 2005 Choreographic Institute and the National Choreographic Initiative 2007, in California.
 He has also choreographed for the McKnight Foundation in Minnesota, Seanik Arts in Miami and the Florida Grand Opera’s production of Lakme.
 He has also developed a new company in Palm Beach County called O Dance, which will had its inaugural first performance in February 2010.